robinrendle/robinrendle.com/notes/several-short-sentences-on-writing.md

 > I think so.
 > But I also think it requires a suspension of yearning

-Sorry to interrupt you Verilyn, but !!!
+Sorry to interrupt you Verlyn, but !!!

 First: I’ve felt this yearning to be a writer and a designer deeply in my bones.
 But I’ve avoided the writing, the sentence, the interface design, and the actual work in favor of bragging about being a writer or a designer.
 It’s easy to let the titles and the ego get the best of you.
 But the sentences are what matter most.